lidofinance/lido-improvement-proposals/LIPS/lip-17.md

 ## Motivation

-It's proposed that Node Operators should use [`MEV-Boost`](https://github.com/flashbots/mev-boost) infrastructure developed by Flashbots to support MEV extraction through the open market mechanics as a current PBS solution that has a market fit.
+It's proposed that Node Operators use [`MEV-Boost`](https://github.com/flashbots/mev-boost) infrastructure developed by Flashbots to support MEV extraction through the open market mechanics as a current PBS solution that has a market fit.

 The proposed whitelist is intended to be a source of truth for the set of possible relays allowed to be used by Node Operators.
 In particular, Node Operators would use the contract to keep their software configuration up-to-date (setting the necessary relays once Lido DAO updates the set).